IBM/customized-deployable-architecture/examples/app/extension/README.md

 # Application Extension for Custom Secure Infrastructure on VPC

 This example shows how an extension could be added on to an existing Custom Secure Infrastructure landscape by deploying an additional
 Virtual Server into the Workload VPC.
-The virtual server is initialized and configured as an Apache web server.
+The virtual server is initialized and configured as an *Apache web server*.

 Once this is deployed, the Apache server may be tested by:
 1. ssh to the jump box using the exposed floating IP address.
 This is from the deployment of the Custom Secure Infrastructure.